6 Design Tips for Setting Up Your Baby's Nursery

 There are a variety of design tips that can help you provide both a warm and relaxing environment, as well as a safe one.

-- Paint.
 Adding paint to walls or the ceiling can miraculously transform a room.
-When selecting paint for your baby’s nursery, look for calming and soothing colors that help to naturally suggest rest and relaxation.
-Colors such as red should be avoided in a nursery, as is it considered a “hot’ color, and can invoke volatility in your child’s budding personality.
-Instead, look for a color such as Kelly Green, which is a calming color.
-Green is a “cool” color and it represents nature, tranquility, good luck, and health.
-There has also been research that green can improve reading ability, and it is a great gender-neutral color.
+When selecting paint for your baby’s nursery, look for calming and soothing colours that help to naturally suggest rest and relaxation.
+Colours such as red should be avoided in a nursery, as is it considered a “hot’ colour, and can invoke volatility in your child’s budding personality.
+Instead, look for a colour such as Kelly Green, which is a calming colour.
+Green is a “cool” colour and it represents nature, tranquillity, good luck, and health.
+There has also been research to suggest that green can improve concentration, and it is a great gender-neutral colour.

 Whatever approach you take to designing your child’s room, make it something that you will love.
 With increasing safety awareness, more and more manufacturers are developing safe paints and child-friendly furniture that discourages climbing and is less likely to injure a child who likes to explore.
 Parents will rest easier when they know that they have provided their baby with a safe and relaxing space to rest and get away from the excessive stimulation that tends to pervade their day.

 If you’re after helpful hints and tips on keeping your home neat and tidy, check out our 9 helpful tips.

 Adriana Aziz is the operations manager at MaidForYou.
 With over 6 years of experience managing cleaning operations, she knows all the best hacks when it comes to cleaning residential and commercial buildings.
 With expert experience in managing house cleaning operations, interior design and logistics.
 She spends her free time with her family and as a freelance food critic.